-Diabetes Mellitus (DM) is a chronic metabolic disorder of impaired metabolism of Carbohydrates fats and proteins, characterized by hyperglycemia resulting from decreased utilization carbohydrates and excessive glycogenolysis and Gluconeogenesis from amino acids and fatty acids.
+Diabetes Mellitus (DM) is a chronic metabolic disorder of impaired metabolism of Carbohydrates fats and proteins, characterized by hyperglycemia resulting from decreased utilizationof carbohydrates and excessive glycogenolysis and Gluconeogenesis from amino acids and fatty acids.
 People with Diabetes mellitus are at higher risks of developing serous diabetic complications such as neuropathy, nephropathy, cataract and heart attacks.
-Four molecular mechanisms are involved in the development of diabetic complications; increase in the flux of glucose through polyol pathway, increased intracellular formation advanced glycation e-d-products (AGES), activation of protein kinase C (PKC) and increased flux through the hexosamine pathway.
-Among these polyol pathway plays a vital role in the development of diabetic complication.
+Four molecular mechanisms are involved in the development of diabetic complications; increase in the flux of glucose through polyol pathway, increased intracellular formationof advanced glycation e-d-products (AGES), activation of protein kinase C (PKC) and increased flux through the hexosamine pathway.
+Among these polyol pathway plays a vital role in the development of diabetic complications.
 In view of the researchers started working on the synthetic compounds for the treatment of diabetic complications.
 The failure of synthetic compounds because of their law safety and poor pharmacokinetics made look into alternative source from plants / phytochemicals.
-So in view of these the book gives details about several plants and phytochemicals reported for the treatment of diabetic complications.
-Our research findings by working several plants and Phytochemicals revealed that Urosolic acid is the best for treatment of diabetic complications.
+So in view of these the book gives details about several plants and phytochemicals revealed that Urosolic acid is the best for treatment of diabetic complications.
 The SLN formulations of urosolic acid was found good bioavailability and pharmacodynamic activity.